What is schizophrenia?

 Relationship problems with friends and family

 It can be hard to recognise that these symptoms could be related to something more serious during this early stage.
-It often starts during adolescence, and symptoms can be confused with a teenage phase.
+Schizophrenia often starts during adolescence, and symptoms can be confused simply with the teenage phase.

-The positive symptoms of schizophrenia change behaviour and thoughts and can also be described as a 'psychotic experience'.
-This may involve:
+The symptoms of schizophrenia change your behaviour and thoughts and can also be described as a 'psychotic experience'.

 Hallucinations – seeing, hearing or feeling things that others don't.
 This can include hearing voices, which might be friendly or critical.
-The voices feel very real, and research shows that the brain mistakes thoughts for real voices.
+The voices feel very real.
 You may also see people or shapes, feel someone touching you when no one is there or even smell or taste things that don't exist.

 Delusions – firmly believing things that aren't true.
 For example, you may be convinced that someone is following you or trying to hurt you, that you have unique superpowers or that people are communicating with you through the TV.

-The exact causes of schizophrenia are not clear.
+The exact causes of schizophrenia aren’t clear.
 But experts believe that a combination of different factors can make you more likely to develop the condition.

 Genetics – people with a family history of schizophrenia have an increased risk of developing the condition themselves, but genes aren't the only factor.

-Chemical makeup in the brain – there's some evidence of a link between schizophrenia and an imbalance between dopamine and serotonin (two chemicals that carry messages between brain cells).
+Chemical makeup in the brain – there's some evidence to support a link between schizophrenia and an imbalance of dopamine and serotonin (two chemicals that carry messages between brain cells).

 Stressful life events – like being abused, suffering a bereavement, ending a relationship or becoming homeless.